 Dr. Dina has been active in Hollywood as well, working for Chuck Lorre and Warner Bros. as the cannabis consultant for the Netflix show Disjointed starring Kathy Bates, and consulting for Mom on CBS and for the cast of Sons of Anarchy, earning her the title of SAMCRO Little Sister.
 Additionally, she is the SVP Creative for the mobile game Hemp, Inc. and hosts the popular podcast Cannabis Confidential on Cannabis Radio.

 She is a former co-owner and VP of Operations of P & S Ventures, which operates several dispensary, cultivation, manufacturing, delivery and distribution businesses, including AHHSWEHO, the oldest continually operating dispensary in the United States, which has been named best dispensary in L.A. by High Times and LA Weekly Magazine and is a multiple High Times Cannabis Cup winner.
-On January 2nd, 2018, AHHSWEHO became the first dispensary in Los Angeles to sell "adult use" cannabis under California's new law, attracting widespread global attention.
-It is also the inspiration for Ruth's Alternative Caring in Disjointed.
+On January 2nd, 2018, AHHSWEHO became the first dispensary to sell "adult use" cannabis under California's new law, attracting widespread global attention.
+It is also the inspiration for Ruth's Alternative Caring in the tv show Disjointed.

 For the launch of Disjointed, Dr. Dina teamed up with Netflix for a promotional pop-up, transforming AHHSWEHO into Ruth's Alternative Caring, which featured 12 Netflix-branded strains of cannabis.
 The event was reported around the world and became one of the most mainstream and ground-breaking cannabis collaborations in history.